sambacha/formation-ethereum-basics/Slides/04_truffle_and_deployment.md

 ##  ABI (Application Binary Interface)

 The ABI is necessary for defining how the contract can be interacted with, and how data is extracted from the raw bytes on the wire.
+It describes the interface of your smart contract with all the methods and members described.
+The contract abstraction libraries, like web3.js, use this ABI to interact with the deployed contract.